 Finally, the present value of the expected future benefit payment stream is based on actuarial assumptions, chiefly the discount rate mentioned above.
 Other assumptions are also used, such as expected retirement age and life expectancy.
 Changes in the actuarial assumptions can increase or decrease the pension values.
 The discount rate is updated every year based on the interest rate environment at December 31.
 A decrease in the discount rate (i.e. less discounting) increases the present values and vice versa.
-There was an increase in the discount rate assumption from December 31, 2021 to December 31, 2022, which decreased the pension values.
+There was a decrease in the discount rate assumption from December 31, 2022 to December 31, 2023, which increased the pension values.

-Pension Benefits Table As of December 31, 2022
+Pension Benefits Table As of December 31, 2023

-Name of Individual or Number in Group Year Plan Name Number of Years Credited Service Pre Actuarial sent Value of ccumulated Benefits Payments During 2022 CEO: Reginald T. Holt 2022 AgFirst Retirement Plan 43.00 \$ 3,200,255 \$ Reginald T. Holt 2022 Supplemental Executive Retirement Plan 43.00 1,501,164 \$ 4,251,419 \$ - Senior Officers and Highly Compensated Employees: 2022 As First Paties mont Plan 25.44 • 2 740 604 ¢ 3 Officers, excluding the CEO 2022 AgFirst Retirement Plan 23.44 3 2,749,604 \$ \$ 2,749,604 \$
+Name of Individual or Number in Group Year Plan Name Number of Years Credited Service Pres Ac Actuarial sent Value of ccumulated Benefits Payments During 2023 CEO: Reginald T. Holt 2023 AgFirst Retirement Plan 44 \$ 3,454,210 \$ - Reginald T. Holt 2023 Supplemental Executive Retirement Plan 44 934,771 - \$ 4,388,981 \$ - Senior Officers and Highly Compensated Employees: 3 Officers, excluding the CEO 2023 AgFirst Retirement Plan 26.44 s 3,130,466 \$ 5 Stricers, excluding the CEO 2025 rigi not reentement i fall 20.11 ŝ 3,130,466 \$